Mr Thomas Mitchell

 “As well as benefitting patient health, the study found that investing in hospital cleaning is a cost-effective intervention.
 Reducing infections also reduces healthcare costs from diagnostics, hospitals stays and treatments.”

-While proper sanitation and cleaning practices can help save lives, Brett’s emerging research shows that some approaches are more effective—and more cost-effective—than others.
-Brett and his team have just completed a another study to find out which antiseptics are gold standard for preventing urinary tract infections, which is one of the most common hospital-obtained infections in Australia, particularly among women.
+\Brett and his team have completed another study to find out which antiseptics are gold standard for preventing urinary tract infections, which is one of the most common hospital-obtained infections in Australia, particularly among women.

 “We have undertaken a trial of an antiseptic called chlorhexidine and sought to determine whether using this prior to insertion of a urinary catheter could reduce the risk of a urinary tract infection.
 We found this method was associated with a 94 per cent reduction in infection and that the product is a cost saving for health services.